This is my first collection of previously published stories and essays (along with a few new pieces) mostly focused around the Chesapeake Bay region.

 In the Chesapeake Bay region, there is no shortage of stories wherever the past meets the present.

-Featuring 15 stories and 12 essays, the book is due out on October 15 and is now available for presale at a reduced price.
+Featuring 15 stories and 12 essays, the book is now available as an ebook and print book.

 What others are saying about Pirate Moon …